Loading...

 For best results when connecting to SharePoint Online in Movebot using Application Access, we recommend the following permissions:

-You have the SharePoint domain/hostname on hand.
+SharePoint domain/hostname on hand.

 To connect to SharePoint you'll need to create an application in Azure, then use that application to connect Movebot and SharePoint.